techidaily/site-tech-hub/source/_posts/mastering-ios-18-a-step-by-step-guide-to-personalizing-your-iphones-control-center-tips.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2123739/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## 4\.
-Delete a control

-Next, you can directly delete a control you don't need or want.
-With the icons in edit mode, tap the minus sign for the icon you want to remove.
-When the icon is deleted, the surrounding icons should move to fill up the gap.

-Screenshot by Lance Whitney/ZDNET

 ## 5\.
 Add a control to an existing screen

 You can easily add a control to any screen that has available space.
 Pick a screen with some empty space at the bottom.
 After tapping the plus icon, tap the command for "Add a Control."
 Browse the screens of accessible controls until you find the one you want to add.
 You can also look for a specific control by name through the Search field at the top.
 Tap the control, and it should appear in the available space, where you can move or resize it if you wish.